If you're experiencing issues with configuring G Suite Password Sync (GSPS), see below for solutions to common issues with GSPS.

 - GSPS supports unauthenticated proxies only.
 If your proxy requires authentication (Basic, Kerberos, or NTLM), you need to configure it to allow unauthenticated or direct connections from your domain controllers to the connections specified in Set up your domain controllers.

-- Although GSPS supports proxy connections, you might need to enable a direct connection to make sure that any issues aren't caused by the proxy server.
+- Although GSPS supports proxy connections, you might need to enable a direct connection to make sure issues aren't caused by the proxy server.
 Because a proxy configuration depends on your local setup, Google Cloud Support can't assist you with configuration issues.
 Contact your network administrator if you encounter any proxy issues.

 This error indicates that GSPS couldn't verify your authorization.
 Check your proxy settings and make sure that your network allows connections to the URLs required by GSPS.